Gnucash/gnucash-on-flatpak/README.md

 ## Flatpak branches ##

 The build script will try to avoid double work.
-For that it will check the commit hashes for the given revision (maint by default if no revision is passed to the build script).
+For that it will check the commit hashes for the given revision (stable by default if no revision is passed to the build script).
 If a build already exists for the combination of the gnucash and gnucash-docs commit hashes no new build will be started.